Minnesota Advanced Practice Registered Nursing

 Advanced Practice Registered Nurse (APRN) refers to a nurse with advanced education, typically at least a master's degree, and certification by a national certifying program.
 The APRN provides specialized and multifaceted care and are able to do 60 to 80 percent of preventative and primary care done by physicians.
 Minnesota Statutes section 148.171, subd.
-3 states that in Minnesota, APRN "means an individual licensed as a registered nurse by the board, and certified by a national nurse certification organization acceptable to the board to practice as a clinical nurse specialist, nurse anesthetist, nurse midwife, or nurse practitionerr".
+3 states that in Minnesota, APRN "means an individual licensed as a registered nurse by the board, and certified by a national nurse certification organization acceptable to the board to practice as a clinical nurse specialist, nurse anesthetist, nurse midwife, or nurse practitioner".

 By passing The Advanced Practice Nurse Act of 1999, The Minnesota Nurses Association (MNA) specified the following nurses as APRNs: Clinical Nurse Specialist (CNS), Nurse Practitioner (NP), Certified Registered Nurse Anesthetist (CRNA), and Certified Nurse‐Midwife (CNM).
 APRNs must practice within the scope of their own practice through diagnosis and treatment, consulting, collaborating with other health care providers, and coordinating care.
 They are not necessarily required to have physician supervision, as APRNs can practice under their own independent scopes of practice, but must have a plan for when care or patient concerns exceed the scope of his or her knowledge.
 Employers may also place additional restrictions on their employed APRNs, as long as they do not conflict with the Minnesota state law.

 In 2009, leaders from every APRN organization met to discuss the many legislative, regulatory, and institutional barriers that were preventing Minnesota citizens from having full access to high quality, cost-effective health care services provided by APRNs.
 The MN APRN Coalition represents the following APRN groups; Association of Southeastern Minnesota Nurse Practitioners, Minnesota Association of Nurse Anesthetists, Minnesota Affiliate of the American College of Nurse Midwives, Minnesota Affiliate of the National Association of Clinical Nurse Specialists, Minnesota Chapter of National Association of Pediatric Nurse Practitioners, Minnesota Nurses Association APRN Task Force, Minnesota Nurse Practitioners, Northern Nurse Practitioner Association, Third District Nurses of the Minnesota Nurses Association – NP Task Force.
 The mission of the MN APRN Coalition is to improve patient access to, and choice of, safe, cost-effective healthcare providers by removing statutory, regulatory, and institutional barriers that prevent APRNs from practicing at the highest level of their education.